cloudyr/googleComputeEngineR/inst/dockerfiles/persistentRStudio/README.md

 1. On GitHub, click the `Clone or download` green button and copy the `Clone with SSH` URI. **Do not copy the browser URL! - it won't work**
 2. Put the URI on RStudio Server via `New Project > Version Control > Git > Repository URL`
-3. The first connect you will need to input "yes" in the scary dropdown
+3. The first connect you may need to input "yes" in the scary dropdown
 4. Make changes, push to GitHub via the RStudio Git pane

 ### Restarting the VM/Docker